 Any contact center or business with call center operations can attest to the fact that tracking outbound calls is crucial to the sales funnel.
 Tracking your phone calls eliminates the guesswork.
-The outbound call center metrics you measure help you make data-driven marketing decisions and provides valuable information which will help your business grow.
+The outbound call center metrics you measure help you make data-driven marketing decisions and provide valuable information that will help your business grow.

 Improve your ROI, increase your conversion rates, advance your call handler’s or agent’s skills, and enhance your customers’ experiences with outbound call tracking and analysis.

 One crucial factor to consider before deciding on which call center metrics to implement is the difference between inbound and outbound call tracking metrics.
 You can’t and shouldn’t measure the same data for inbound as you do for outbound.

 Inbound calls refer to all calls customers make to your business.
 If someone sees one of your ads (no matter the platform), finds the phone number, and calls you, that’s an inbound call.
 Outbound calls are the ones your business makes to prospects.
 If someone completes a form on your landing page and enters their phone number for you to call them, that’s an outbound call.